raulcd/arrow-js/README.md

 (read about how we [package apache-arrow](#packaging) below)

-# Powering Columnar In-Memory Analytics
+## Powering Columnar In-Memory Analytics

-[Apache Arrow](https://github.com/apache/arrow) is a columnar memory layout specification for encoding vectors and table-like containers of flat and nested data.
+Apache Arrow is a columnar memory layout specification for encoding vectors and table-like containers of flat and nested data.
 The Arrow spec aligns columnar data in memory to minimize cache misses and take advantage of the latest SIMD (Single input multiple data) and GPU operations on modern processors.

 Apache Arrow is the emerging standard for large in-memory columnar data ([Spark](https://spark.apache.org/), [Pandas](https://wesmckinney.com/blog/pandas-and-apache-arrow/), [Drill](https://drill.apache.org/), [Graphistry](https://www.graphistry.com), ...).
 By standardizing on a common binary interchange format, big data systems can reduce the costs and friction associated with cross-system communication.

-# Get Started
+## Get Started

-Check out our [API documentation][5] to learn more about how to use Apache Arrow's JS implementation.
+Check out our [API documentation][5] to learn more about how to use Apache Arrow JavaScript.
 You can also learn by example by checking out some of the following resources:

-* [/js/test/unit](https://github.com/apache/arrow/tree/main/js/test/unit) - Unit tests for Table and Vector
+* [/test/unit](https://github.com/apache/arrow-js/tree/main/test/unit) - Unit tests for Table and Vector

 ## Cookbook